Sunday, 20 September, 2009

 The Valero St. Charles Refinery, on the outskirts of the town, featured signs proclaiming “Our company, our community, our united way”.
 We drove through a public road cutting through the plant and discovered a chart of injury statistics.
 On that day, 117 days had passed since the last refinery accident and 146 days since the last chemical plant incident.
 I thought it was interesting that they publicized these statistics, since most corporations try to conceal any injuries.
 Maybe this is motivation about how great it is to work at the plant?
 That they managed to serve the refineries without sustaining any injuries?

 I was amazed at how loud it was inside the plant complex; the sound of the machinery was ongoing.
 How does this affect the community surrounding the refinery?
 Do locals acclimate to the sounds?
 Do people have trouble sleeping?
 Overall, the factory seemed dusty and rusty; like an urban jungle.
-The fences had barbed wire and close
+The fences had barbed wire and closed off ares with signs declaring "U.S. Foreign Trade Zone".
+What does the refinery make, and do most residents know what cause they serve?

 -Abigail Levner